Anthem (NYSE:ANTM) Updates FY 2022 Earnings Guidance

 Anthem (NYSE:ANTM – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $28.250-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $28.470.
+The company provided earnings per share (EPS) guidance of $28.250-$ for the period, compared to the Thomson Reuters consensus estimate of $28.470.
 The company issued revenue guidance of -.

-Several research firms have weighed in on ANTM.
-SVB Leerink raised their target price on Anthem from $430.00 to $465.00 and gave the company a market perform rating in a report on Thursday, January 27th.
-Argus raised their target price on Anthem from $475.00 to $500.00 and gave the company a buy rating in a report on Monday, February 7th.
-Sanford C. Bernstein raised their target price on Anthem from $559.00 to $574.00 in a report on Tuesday, January 11th.
-Mizuho upgraded Anthem from a neutral rating to a buy rating and raised their target price for the company from $450.00 to $510.00 in a report on Monday, December 20th.
-Finally, Morgan Stanley dropped their price objective on Anthem from $561.00 to $518.00 and set an overweight rating on the stock in a research note on Friday, January 28th.
-Two research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, Anthem has an average rating of Buy and an average price target of $483.40.
+Anthem (NYSE:ANTM – Get Rating) last released its quarterly earnings data on Wednesday, January 26th.
+The company reported $5.14 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $5.11 by $0.03.
+The business had revenue of $36 billion during the quarter, compared to analysts’ expectations of $36.47 billion.
+Anthem had a return on equity of 18.20% and a net margin of 4.40%.
+The business’s quarterly revenue was up 14.3% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $2.54 EPS.
+Equities analysts expect that Anthem will post 28.4 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
-Investors of record on Thursday, March 10th will be given a $1.13 dividend.
-This represents a $4.52 annualized dividend and a yield of 0.97%.
-The ex-dividend date of this dividend is Wednesday, March 9th.
-Anthem’s dividend payout ratio (DPR) is presently 20.71%.
+Several analysts have commented on ANTM shares.
+Argus upped their price objective on Anthem from $475.00 to $500.00 and gave the company a buy rating in a research note on Monday, February 7th.
+Morgan Stanley reduced their price objective on Anthem from $561.00 to $518.00 and set an overweight rating for the company in a research note on Friday, January 28th.
+Mizuho raised Anthem from a neutral rating to a buy rating and increased their target price for the stock from $450.00 to $510.00 in a research note on Monday, December 20th.
+Sanford C. Bernstein increased their target price on Anthem from $559.00 to $574.00 in a research note on Tuesday, January 11th.
+Finally, Truist Financial increased their target price on Anthem from $490.00 to $540.00 and gave the stock a buy rating in a research note on Wednesday, January 5th.
+Two analysts have rated the stock with a hold rating, seventeen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat.com, Anthem currently has an average rating of Buy and a consensus price target of $484.30.

-In other Anthem news, CAO Ronald W. Penczek sold 2,423 shares of the company’s stock in a transaction on Thursday, March 3rd.
-The shares were sold at an average price of $463.68, for a total transaction of $1,123,496.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CAO Ronald W. Penczek sold 2,763 shares of the company’s stock in a transaction on Monday, February 7th.
-The shares were sold at an average price of $453.48, for a total transaction of $1,252,965.24.
+In other news, CAO Ronald W. Penczek sold 2,423 shares of Anthem stock in a transaction that occurred on Thursday, March 3rd.
+The stock was sold at an average price of $463.68, for a total transaction of $1,123,496.64.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, EVP Peter D. Haytaian sold 17,703 shares of Anthem stock in a transaction that occurred on Thursday, March 10th.
+The shares were sold at an average price of $460.71, for a total value of $8,155,949.13.
 The disclosure for this sale can be found here.
+Insiders sold 22,889 shares of company stock valued at $10,532,411 over the last quarter.
 Insiders own 0.28% of the company’s stock.

-Several hedge funds have recently made changes to their positions in ANTM.
-SkyView Investment Advisors LLC acquired a new position in shares of Anthem in the 4th quarter valued at $228,000.
-EverSource Wealth Advisors LLC acquired a new position in shares of Anthem in the 4th quarter valued at $255,000.
-NEXT Financial Group Inc grew its holdings in shares of Anthem by 17.1% in the 4th quarter.
-NEXT Financial Group Inc now owns 554 shares of the company’s stock valued at $257,000 after buying an additional 81 shares during the period.
-Autumn Glory Partners LLC acquired a new position in Anthem in the 4th quarter worth $268,000.
-Finally, Kingsview Wealth Management LLC boosted its stake in Anthem by 4.8% in the 4th quarter.
-Kingsview Wealth Management LLC now owns 1,095 shares of the company’s stock worth $508,000 after purchasing an additional 50 shares during the period.
-87.97% of the stock is owned by institutional investors.
+A number of large investors have recently made changes to their positions in the stock.
+SkyView Investment Advisors LLC bought a new position in shares of Anthem in the fourth quarter valued at $228,000.
+NewEdge Advisors LLC increased its holdings in shares of Anthem by 64.6% in the fourth quarter.
+NewEdge Advisors LLC now owns 8,639 shares of the company’s stock valued at $4,004,000 after buying an additional 3,390 shares in the last quarter.
+Kingsview Wealth Management LLC grew its position in Anthem by 4.8% during the 4th quarter.
+Kingsview Wealth Management LLC now owns 1,095 shares of the company’s stock worth $508,000 after purchasing an additional 50 shares in the last quarter.
+Toroso Investments LLC grew its position in Anthem by 191.6% during the 4th quarter.
+Toroso Investments LLC now owns 11,061 shares of the company’s stock worth $5,127,000 after purchasing an additional 7,268 shares in the last quarter.
+Finally, Autumn Glory Partners LLC purchased a new position in Anthem during the 4th quarter worth approximately $268,000.
+87.97% of the stock is currently owned by hedge funds and other institutional investors.

 About Anthem (Get Rating)